 - Folk Rock

-“My whole adult life has been this journey of trying to figure out where home is,” says Ryan Montbleau.
+“My whole adult life has been this journey of trying to figure out where home is,” Montbleau reflects.
 “I think I’ve finally found it.”

-Set to roll out across four distinct EPs, Montbleau’s ambitious new album, Wood, Fire, Water, and Air, marks the acclaimed songwriter’s first studio release since putting down permanent roots in Burlington, VT, where he recently purchased a house after more than two decades of living on the road.
-While much of the material here was written over the past several years, it’s clear that the desire for stability was on Montbleau’s mind even before he settled on the banks of Lake Champlain, and the songs reflect a maturity and self-awareness that can only come from the difficult work of rigorous self-examination.
-Montbleau is quick to credit therapy for his growth of late, but he sings about more than just himself, though, mixing sly humor and deep revelations as he meditates on the ties that bind all of us perfectly imperfect humans together.
+Set to roll out across four distinct EPs, Wood, Fire, Water, and Air marks Montbleau’s first studio release since putting down permanent roots in Burlington, Vermont, where he recently purchased a house after more than two decades of living on the road.
+While much of the material here was written in fits and starts over the past several years, it’s clear that the desire for stability was very much on Montbleau’s mind even before he settled on the banks of Lake Champlain, and the songs reflect a maturity and self-awareness that can only come from the difficult work of rigorous self-examination.
+Montbleau is quick to credit therapy for his growth of late, but he sings about more than just himself here, mixing sly humor and deep revelations as he meditates on the ties that bind all of us perfectly imperfect humans together.
 Taken as a whole, it’s a broad, insightful collection balancing boisterous rock and roll energy with intimate folk introspection, a sprawling, magnetic record all about listening, letting go, and living life.

 “I’ve been through a lot over these past few years,” says Montbleau, “and I’ve experienced some monumental shifts in my perspective.
 The only way for me to write about it was to just get as honest and vulnerable as I could.”